Impact Factor 5.091 | CiteScore 4.1

 Indexed in: CLOCKSS, DOAJ, Google Scholar, PubMed, PubMed Central (PMC), Scopus

 PMCID: all published articles receive a PMCID

-Rheumatology welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Original Research, Perspective, Protocols, Review and Systematic Review.
+Rheumatology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Rheumatology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.